johnkerl/miller/go/README.md

 ## Memory management

 * Go has garbage collection which immediately simplifies the coding compared to the C port.
-* Pointers are used freely for record-processing: record-readers allocate pointed records; pointed records are passed on Go channels from record-readers to record-mappers to record-writers.
+* Pointers are used freely for record-processing: record-readers allocate pointed records; pointed records are passed on Go channels from record-readers to record-transformers to record-writers.
-  * Any mapper which passes an input record through is fine -- be it unmodifed as in `mlr cat` or modified as in `mlr cut`.
+  * Any transformer which passes an input record through is fine -- be it unmodifed as in `mlr cat` or modified as in `mlr cut`.
-  * If a mapper drops a record (`mlr filter` in false cases, for example, or `mlr nothing`) it will be GCed.
+  * If a transformer drops a record (`mlr filter` in false cases, for example, or `mlr nothing`) it will be GCed.
-  * One caveat is any mapper which produces multiples, e.g. `mlr repeat` -- this needs to explicitly copy records instead of producing multiple pointers to the same record.
+  * One caveat is any transformer which produces multiples, e.g. `mlr repeat` -- this needs to explicitly copy records instead of producing multiple pointers to the same record.
 * Right-hand-sides of DSL expressions all pass around pointers to records and Mlrvals.
   * Lvalue expressions return pointed `*types.Mlrmap` so they can be assigned to; rvalue expressions return non-pointed `types.Mlrval` but these are very shallow copies -- the int/string/etc types are copied but maps/arrays are passed by reference in the rvalue expression-evaluators.
 * Copy-on-write is done on map/array put -- for example, in the assignment phase of a DSL statement, where an rvalue is assigned to an lvalue.